usydroboticsclub/SimulatedRobotics/2_keyboard_control_arm/README.md

         - In order to slow the ball to a stop, our `auto_ball_control` is very responsive to the ball's velocity.
 This however means if we have sharp changes in the ball's velocity, we apply sharp changes to the arm... throwing the ball in the air.
         - Similarly, when the ball hits the arm on its way down, its vertical velocity is converted into horizontal velocity, which the controller picks up, throwing the ball up again. .-.

-## Exercises
+# Exercises
 - Edit `auto_ball_control.py` so that the ball ends up centered at 4 units along the arm, instead of 3.5.
 - Edit the `beam_balance.urdf` file so that the arm is twice as long.
 - Read up on PID values, then edit the `config.yaml` file's `p,i,d` values so that the beam balance responds faster.
 - Combine the `spawnBeamBalance.launch` file and `spawnBeamController.launch` files into a single file.

-## Challenges (in order of difficulty)
+## USRC Weekly Workshops
+1. Download OBS screen recorder.
+2. Record your bot balancing a ball.

+## Bugs
 Contribute to the club by submitting a pull request!

 - CHALLENGE: Edit `ball_spawner.py` so that it respawns the ball when the ball goes off the arm, OR the ball has achieved the target position for 10 seconds straight.
+While you're doing this, also edit ball_spawner so that it spawns the ball closer to the arm, so there's less bouncing.
 - CHALLENGE: Write inline documentation for each line of the launch files, py files or urdf files.
 You don't have to do all of them - just pick a file.
 Something like: The following line does X. Without the following line, Y won't work.
 (Submit a Pull Request with your solutions!)
 - CHALLENGE: Modify the `beam_balance.urdf` file so that there is a red VISUAL ONLY marker where the centre of the arm is.
 - CHALLENGE: Use dynamic_reconfigure (and its gui counterpart, rqt_reconfigure) to tune the arm PID so the arm isn't jerky.
 Submit a PR with a modified `Dockerfile.build` and how-to instructions to tune the PID to custom values.